sadams2013/hiMoon/README.md

                         will do all)
   -S SOLVER, --solver SOLVER
-                        Solver to use (GLPK or CBC), default = CBC -M ALLOWED_NO_MATCH, --allowed-no-match ALLOWED_NO_MATCH
+                        Solver to use (GLPK or CBC), default = CBC
-                        Percent of alleles that are allowed to not match to still call haplotype, default is 0.0
 ```

 You must provide a compressed (.vcf.gz, .bcf) and indexed (.tbi, .csi) VCF file.